Jaroslav Pešán

-Jaroslav Pešán (28 January 1912 Klášter Hradiště nad Jizerou – 11 August 1972 Brno) was a Czechoslovakian soldier, paratrooper, World War II veteran, and a member of the Resistance in the Protectorate of Bohemia and Moravia.
+Jaroslav Pešán (28 January 1912 – 11 August 1972) was a Czech soldier and paratrooper.
+He was a World War II veteran and a member of the Resistance in the Protectorate of Bohemia and Moravia.

-Jaroslav fought at the Battle of France.
+Pešán fought at the Battle of France.
 Later, he operated as a member of Platinum-Pewter, a military-intelligence parachute platoon, across the Nazi-occupied Protectorate of Bohemia and Moravia, today's Czech Republic.

-One of his platoon colleagues was Jaroslav Klemes, one of the longest-living and best-known Czechoslovakian World War II veterans.
+One of his platoon colleagues was Jaroslav Klemeš, one of the longest-living and best-known Czechoslovak World War II veterans.

 Youth

-Jaroslav was born on January 28, 1912, in Klášter Hradiště nad Jizerou.
+Pešán was born on 28 January 1912 in Klášter Hradiště nad Jizerou, Bohemia, Austria-Hungary (present Czech Republic).
 His father Emil was a shoemaker and farmer by occupation.
 His mother Gabriela, born as Macharovská, was a homemaker.
 Jaroslav had seven siblings.

-Jaroslav attended a vocational brewer training.
+Pešán attended a vocational brewer training.
 Subsequently, he worked as a brewer up until the beginning of his military service in 1933.
 Although he started military service in Mladá Boleslav, he reallocated to Prague's infantry regiment after completing basic training.
-As Jaroslav finished the military service, he returned to his brewing occupation.
-In 1938 Jaroslav shifted to a sommelier position.
+As Pešán finished the military service, he returned to his brewing occupation.
+In 1938, Pešán shifted to a sommelier position.

-In Exile
+In exile

-In October 1939, Jaroslav headed to France.
-However, to be able to do so, Jaroslav had to walk across Slovakia, Hungary, the rest of the Balkans, Turkey, and Syria.
+In October 1939, Pešán headed to France.
+However, to be able to do so, he had to walk across Slovakia, Hungary, the rest of the Balkans, Turkey, and Syria.
 From Syria, he sailed to France.
-When finally in France, Jaroslav reported to the foreign section of the Czechoslovakian Army.
-On January 4, 1940, in Agde, he was assigned to the 1. infantry regiment of the Czechoslovakian Army.
-While Jaroslav was part of this regiment, he fought in the Battle of France.
+When finally in France, Pešán reported to the foreign section of the Czechoslovak Army.
+On 4 January 1940, in Agde, he was assigned to the 1st infantry regiment of the Czechoslovak Army.
+While he was part of this regiment, he fought in the Battle of France.

-After the fall of France, Jaroslav evacuated to the United Kingdom.
-In the UK, Jaroslav joined the 1. infantry battalion.
-On December 1, 1940, he passed driving tests and was promoted to Gefreiter, a second rank.
-Between February 21 and March 27, 1942, Jaroslav passed sabotage and parachuting courses.
-From October 26 to July 1942, Jaroslav completed courses focused on industrial sabotage, receipt of aircraft, civilian employment, conspiracy, and further aspects of parachuting.
-During this period, Jaroslav was promoted to a corporal rank and became a member of the platoon Pewter and later the Platinum-Pewter.
-In August 1944, Jaroslav moved to a station in Bari, Italy, where he was waiting for further orders.
+After the fall of France, Pešán evacuated to the United Kingdom.
+In the United Kingdom, he joined the 1st infantry battalion.
+On 1 December 1940, he passed driving tests and was promoted to Gefreiter, a second rank.
+Between 21 February and 27 March 1942, he passed sabotage and parachuting courses.
+From 26 October to July 1942, he completed courses focused on industrial sabotage, receipt of aircraft, civilian employment, conspiracy, and further aspects of parachuting.
+During this period, he was promoted to a corporal rank and became a member of the platoon Pewter and later the Platinum-Pewter.
+In August 1944, Pešán moved to a station in Bari, Italy, where he was waiting for further orders.

 Deployment

-Jaroslav was deployed as a paratrooper in the area of Nasavrky on February 17, 1945.
-Along with his partners from Platinum-Pewter, Jaroslav begun executing orders related to military intelligence and also the organization and receipts of secret air shipments.
+Pešán was deployed as a paratrooper in the area of Nasavrky on 17 February 1945.
+Along with his partners from Platinum-Pewter, he begun executing orders related to military intelligence and also the organization and receipts of secret air shipments.
 He executed most of these actions in the area of the Bohemian-Moravian Highlands.